Fenian raids: Abortive raid from Dedham, Massachusetts

-The Dedham, Massachusetts, chapter of the Fenian Brotherhood, which had offices in the Norfolk House, hosted a meeting at Temperance Hall in which a raid into Canada was organized.
+In Massachusetts, the Dedham chapter of the Fenian Brotherhood, which had offices in the Norfolk House, hosted a meeting at Temperance Hall in which a raid into Canada was organized.
 John R. Bullard, a recent Harvard Law School graduate, was elected moderator of the meeting and, having been swept up in his own sudden importance and fever of the meeting, ended his animated speech by asking "Who would be the first man to come forward and pledge himself to go to Canada and help free Ireland?"
 The first of the roughly dozen men to sign the "enlistment papers" were Patrick Donohoe and Thomas Golden.
 Thomas Brennan said he could not participate, but donated $50 to the cause.
 The meeting ended with the group singing "The Wearing of the Green."
 The raid was a failure.
 Some of the men got as far as St. Albans, Vermont, but none made it to Canada.
 U.S. authorities arrested a few, and some had to send home for money.

 New Brunswick

 This abortive Fenian raid occurred in April 1866, at Campobello Island, New Brunswick.
 A Fenian Brotherhood war party of over 700 members under the direction of Bernard Doran Killian arrived at the Maine shore opposite the island intending to seize Campobello from the British.
 Royal Navy officer Charles Hastings Doyle, stationed at Halifax, Nova Scotia, responded decisively.
 On 17 April, he left Halifax with several warships carrying over 700 British soldiers and proceeded to Passamaquoddy Bay, where the Fenian force was concentrated.
 This show of force discouraged the Fenians, and they dispersed.
-The invasion reinforced the idea of protection for New Brunswick by joining with the neighbouring colonies of Nova Scotia and the Province of Canada to form the Dominion of Canada.
+The invasion reinforced the idea of protection for New Brunswick by joining with the neighbouring colonies of Nova Scotia and the Province of Canada to form the new Dominion of Canada.